copernicus-mogley/zkav.club/opportunities/gigs/README.md

 Don't see what you're looking for?
 Tell us.
 When it makes sense, we can match some gigs with learning opportunities.

 ---

-### How to join

-To join a network, DM us via the [Join the Club links on the homepage](/#join-the-club) and include:

-* which skill(s) you want to help with

-* your timezone + typical availability

-* links to past work (or a short description)

-* any languages you can work in

-We’ll review what you send and follow up if there’s a potential fit.

----

 ### Workshop Facilitators